Muhidin90/laravel_gpt_product/README.md

 ## Product Inventory

-This project demonstrates a simple CRUD interface for products using Materialize CSS for a Material Design look.
-It includes create, edit, and listing screens for managing product name, description, price, and quantity.
+This project demonstrates a simple CRUD interface for products using **Flowbite** and Tailwind CSS for styling.
+It includes create, edit, and listing screens for managing product name, description, price, quantity **and an uploaded image**.
 Authentication allows users to register and log in, while an admin role can manage the user list.

 <p align="center">
 <a href="https://github.com/laravel/framework/actions"><img src="https://github.com/laravel/framework/workflows/tests/badge.svg" alt="Build Status"></a>